GianMarcoOddo/rmpy/rmpy/README.md

 This function yf_npVaR_single calculates the quantile non-parametric value at risk (VaR) for a SINGLE asset position using historical prices obtained from Yahoo Finance (yfinance).

+Non-parametric VaR is a method of calculating the minimum amount of loss that an asset is likely to experience at a given confidence level, using historical data and without assuming any particular probability distribution.

 #### Args:

 - ticker: the asset symbol or ticker of the company for the npVaR will be calculated